-The Place Located in the newest development in CBD, Wakanui Grill Dining Singapore at Marina One is one of the two flagship restaurants of the mixed development, located on the fourth floor of the West Tower.
+The Place Located in the newest development in CBD, Wakanui Grill Dining Singapore at Marina One is one of the two flagship restaurants of the mixed development (the other being Majestic Restaurant at the East Tower), located on the fourth floor of the West Tower.
 It sounds misleading but it is by no means a Japanese restaurant.
 In fact, Wakanui is a town located in the South Island of New Zealand and the contemporary meat restaurant serves New Zealand meats on its menu.
 The interior of the restaurant is modern, elegant, and offers nice natural lighting in the day where you also get a good view of the Marina One stunning architecture.
 The brand was in Singapore briefly previously under a different business model, but is now operating as the only overseas franchise of the Tokyo outpost, Wakanui Grill Dining Tokyo.

 The Food While the grilled meats like beef and lamb take centrestage, the menu is well balanced by other dishes such as seafood options and salads, which also aims to showcase New Zealand produce such as Ora King salmon, New Zealand-sourced sashimi-quality fresh fish and green lip mussels.
 Without surprise, the wine list is predominantly New Zealand wine, or there are other options like the Wakanui Signature Cocktails.